LukoJy3D/perfect100/CONTRIBUTING.md

 ### 7. Open a Pull Request

 You can now create a pull request on the GitHub webpage of your repository.
-As we like polished steam profiles, we also like neat Pull Requests and Issues!
+As we like polished Steam profiles, we also like neat Pull Requests and Issues!
 So we have a few requirements:

 1. Use proper commit names (according to [requirements](.github/commitlint.config.js)):